 So how can you make sure you'll actually lose weight or stick to your workouts in the New Year?
 What's the key to success?
 Here are some tips to set SMART goals and get in your best shape ever:

+First of all, determine what you're trying to achieve.
+Be realistic and specific.
+Making a resolution to lose weight, for instance, is too broad.
 Instead of telling yourself "I want to lose weight in the following year," say "I will lose X pounds by March 1."
 Decide exactly how many pounds you want to drop and then set a deadline.

 Apply the same strategy to other goals, such as running a marathon or competing in a fitness contest.
 Be honest with yourself and don’t try to shoot for the moon too quickly.
 Unrealistic goals are a recipe for failure.